Editorial Policy

 Claims we avoid

-We deliberately avoid certain kinds of claims.
-If you see language that crosses these lines anywhere on Selvora, treat it as a bug and let us know.
+There are some kinds of claims we deliberately don't make.
+If you spot language that crosses these lines anywhere on Selvora, please treat it as a bug and let us know.

 • Clinical or medical diagnoses of the reader.
-Our quizzes do not diagnose depression, anxiety, ADHD, personality disorders, or any other condition.
+Our quizzes don't diagnose depression, anxiety, ADHD, personality disorders, or any other condition.

 • Romantic compatibility guarantees.
-No sign pairing, type pairing, or attachment-style pairing we describe is predictive in the statistical sense.
+None of the sign pairings, type pairings, or attachment-style pairings we describe are predictive in any statistical sense.

-• Anti-group stereotypes.
-We avoid language that punches down on a personality type, sign, or style by framing the type itself as pathological.
+• Punching down on a group.
+We avoid language that mocks a personality type, sign, or style by treating the type itself as pathological.

 How we cite traditions